rl-institut/WAM_APP_stemp_abw/config/reveals/en/wind.md

 ## Framework

-- The different structure of existing wind turbines will be neglected, i.e. in **scenarios 2-4** no successive extensions or the like are taken into account.
+- The year of construction of existing wind turbines will be neglected, i.e. in **scenarios 2-4** no successive extensions or the like are taken into account.
 - The wind plant arrangement is not optimized.
 A general area requirement of 20 hectares per plant is assumed (based on assumptions from
 <a href="https://mlv.sachsen-anhalt.de/fileadmin/Bibliothek/Politik_und_Verwaltung/MLV/MLV/Service/Publikationen/Abschlussbericht-Repowering-2018.pdf" target="_blank">ImAG 2018</a>,
 <a href="https://www.umweltbundesamt.de/sites/default/files/medien/378/publikationen/potenzial_der_windenergie.pdf" target="_blank">UBA 2013</a>,